-The class teacher, supported by the Senior leadership team make regular assessments of progress for all pupils.
-This helps to identify pupils making less than expected progress given their age and individual circumstances.

-This can be identified by progress which:

-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap

-- Where a pupil needs to make additional progress with wider development or social needs. - Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff. - High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND. - Additional intervention and support cannot compensate for a lack of good quality teaching. - At Lavant CE Primary the quality of teaching for all pupils is regularly and carefully reviewed, including those at risk of underachievement.
+- The class teacher, supported by the senior leadership team make regular assessments of progress for all pupils.
+This helps to identify pupils making less than expected progress given their age and individual circumstances. - This can be identified by progress which: - o Is significantly slower than that of their peers starting from the same baseline - o Fails to match or better the child's previous rate of progress - o Fails to close the attainment gap between the child and their peers - Widens the attainment gap - Where a pupil needs to make additional progress with wider development or social needs. - Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff. - High quality teaching, adapting the curriculum for individual pupils, is the first step in responding to pupils who have or may have SEND. - Additional intervention and support cannot compensate for a lack of good quality teaching. - At Lavant CE Primary the quality of teaching for all pupils is regularly and carefully reviewed, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered. - The school may support your child in a variety of ways depending on their individual needs.
 The first steps are support within class, where learning tasks will be matched to your child's needs and will be planned for by the class teacher.
-An additional provision may be through targeted small group work that may take place both within and out of the classroom working with a Teaching assistant s.
+An additional provision may be through targeted small group work that may take place both within and out of the classroom working with a teacher or teaching assistant.
 Your child's targets will be set by the class teacher in collaboration with the SENDCO.
 A further level of provision may involve your child working individually with a member of staff to meet specific targets.
 These targets may be set in an ILP (Individual Learning Plan), or IBP (Individual Behaviour Plan) and be recorded on the school's Provision Map.
-These describe the support that is additional to or different from that provided as part of the School's usual differentiated curriculum. - The school decides whether to make special educational provision by should involving the teacher and SENDCO, where they consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
-This should include high quality and accurate formative assessment, using effective tools and early assessment materials. - For higher levels of need, describe your schools arrangements to draw on more specialised assessments from external agencies and professionals. - The decision made to place pupils on the register?
-Describe the steps you take as a school/setting in applying the ASSESS PLAN DO REVIEW cycle. - Parents, families, children and young people involved in discussions right from the beginning of this process.
+These describe the support that is additional to or different from that provided as part of the school's usual differentiated curriculum.

+- The school decides whether to make special educational provision by involving the teacher and SENDCO, where they consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
+This should include high quality and accurate formative assessment, using effective tools and early assessment materials. - For higher levels of need our school will plan for the individual child's needs and draw on more specialised assessments from external agencies and professionals. - The decision made to place pupils on the register is about the steps taken within the school ASSESS - PLAN - DO - REVIEW cycle. - Parents, families, children and young people are involved in ongoing discussions from the beginning of this process.